tayganr/purviewlab/modules/module06.md

 ## :tada: Summary

-This module provided an overview of how to integrate Azure Purview with Azure Data Factory and how relationships between assets and ETL activities can be automatically created at run time, allowing us to visually represent data lineage and trace upstream and downstream dependencies.
+This module provided an overview of how to integrate Microsoft Purview with Azure Data Factory and how relationships between assets and ETL activities can be automatically created at run time, allowing us to visually represent data lineage and trace upstream and downstream dependencies.

 [Continue >](../modules/module07.md)